Pheu Thai Party

 The Pheu Thai Party was founded on 20 September 2007, as an anticipated replacement for the People's Power Party (PPP), which the Constitutional Court of Thailand dissolved less than three months later after finding party members guilty of electoral fraud.
 The People's Power Party was itself a replacement for Thaksin's original Thai Rak Thai Party (TRT), dissolved by the Court in May 2007 for violation of electoral laws.

 As of 2023, the PTP has 66,833 members.
-The party is currently being led by Paetongtarn Shinawatra, businesswoman and daughter of former prime minister Thaksin Shinawatra.
+The party is currently led by Julapun Amornvivat.
 The party tends to be more popular in the north and northeast of the country.
-It won 141 seats in the 2023 Thai general election, making it the party with the second largest number of seats in the Thai House of Representatives.

 History

 Formation and opposition (2008–2011)

 The PPP was dissolved by the Constitutional Court of Thailand on 2 December 2008.
 On 3 December 2008, the majority of the former PPP MPs defected to the Pheu Thai Party.
 In a PTP general assembly, the first executive commission was elected on 7 December 2008.
 Candidates for the party's leader were: Yongyuth Wichaidit, Apiwan Wiriyachai, former Vice President of the House of Representatives, former health minister Chalerm Yubamrung and former industry minister Mingkwan Saengsuwan.
 Yongyuth Wichaidit was elected as the party's leader.

 In a December 2008 parliamentary session, MPs of five PPP coalition parties decided to endorse Abhisit Vejjajiva as the next prime minister and themselves forming a Democrat-led coalition.
 The PTP campaigned for their endorsement by the PPP-coalition parties.
 However, Abhisit had gained their support for the premiership.
 After that, the party called for a national unity government in which all parties would be involved, with Sanoh Thienthong of the Pracharaj Party as the new premier.
 This proposal was rejected by the defecting coalition parties and the Democrat Party.
 On 11 December, Worrawat Eua-apinyakul, then MP for Phrae from PTP, suggested that the party should push for a house dissolution and general elections, with the hope of depriving the prospective coalition of a parliamentary majority.
 However, The President of the House of Representatives; Chai Chidchob spoke against the plan.

 On 15 December 2008, the party elected Pracha Promnok as the party's candidate for prime minister and has since been in opposition to prime minister Abhisit Vejjajiva's coalition government.
 As an opposition, the party received a rating of 3.75 out of 10 by a majority of respondents in a nationwide survey conducted on 24 and 25 December 2010, by Bangkok University.

-In early May 2011, Charupong Ruangsuwan was named new Secretary general of the party.
+In early May 2011, Charupong Ruangsuwan was named the new Secretary General of the party.
 Following the discovery of illegal timber by Thai authorities, during an August 2014 search at Charupong's son's Mae Hong Son Province resort for buried war weapons and other illegal items, the media reported that both Charupong and his son were no longer present in Thailand.